nikbearbrown/psychology/chapters/08-memory.md

 **Preview of next chapter:** Chapter 9 turns to lifespan development.
 The probe gets unusual: you'll interview Claude about its own "development" (pre-training, fine-tuning, RLHF) and stress-test the metaphor by asking whether anything analogous to Piaget's stages, sensitive periods, or attachment-style imprints can be located in the training process.

 ---

 ## AI Wayback Machine

-**Elizabeth Loftus** was cognitive psychologist whose work on misinformation effects in memory reshaped eyewitness testimony research.
+**Elizabeth Loftus** was a cognitive psychologist whose work on misinformation effects in memory reshaped eyewitness testimony research.

 **Run this:**

 ```
-Who is Elizabeth Loftus, and how does their work connect to memory we covered in this chapter?
+Who is Elizabeth Loftus, and how does their work connect to memory
+we covered in this chapter?
 Keep it to three paragraphs.
+End with
-End with the single most surprising thing about their career or ideas.
+the single most surprising thing about their career or ideas.
 ```

 → Search **"Elizabeth Loftus"** on Wikipedia.